alanmimms/jurassic-20/NOTES.md

 * This decouples uses of netlist structure from AST structure.

+# Data

+## Data Needed

+* Board level wiring: Interconnect nets with same local net name (`lNet`) on each chip on reach board.
+On the board `lNet` is the net name.

+* CRAM bit naming per slot: Interconnect nets with same global net name (`gNet`) by backplane pins for CRM board slots.
+On the backplane, `gNet` is the net name.

+* Backplane level wiring: Interconnect nets with same global net name (`gNet`) by backplane pin.
+On the backplane, `gNet` is the net name.
+  This `gNet` is initialized from the board's `lNet` and then overridden by the CRAM global net name if there is one for this slot.

+## Data Available

 # TODO:

 * Need dump of nets and their backplane slot/pin fullname and chip pin